 Decisions will be voted by a two thirds majority of voices present or represented.

-The register of minutes is kept at the Association’s head office, where all Members can consult its content and make copies if necessary.
+The register of the minutes is kept at the Association’s head office, where all Members can consult its content and make copies if necessary.

-Article 11: Administrative Board (the administrative organ)
+Article 11: Administration Board (the administration body)

 The following points in particular are part of the responsibilities of the Board: